The Cisco CLI is the command-line interface you have been using since the beginning of your training.

 Now, we want to configure the device.

-To do this, we need to enter Global Configuration Mode.
+To do this, we need to enter the Global Configuration Mode.

 By using theconfigure terminalcommand:Switch# configure terminal Enter configuration commands, one per line.
 Switch(config)#This is where all major configurations start.